paulecode/hardlypiano_backend/docs/Security.md

 [CORS](#missing) is enabled in the Node application, in order to only allow requests from the Swift app and Vue.js web-app (which have different origins).

+#### Planned: HSTS

+We currently don't have an SSL certificate (more on that below).
+Once we configure HTTPS, we plan to enforce the [HTTPS Strict Transport Security](#missing) policy to protect against man-in-the-middle attacks.

 #### Sanitizing inputs

 [node sanitize](#missing) is used to sanitize user input in request queries and bodies.
 This prevents potentially malicious input from attempting NoSQL injections to the database.